dhurlburtusa/shortcuts/three.js/three_js-notes.md

         + Composed of a camera, a canvas, and a renderer
     * One scene per world.
 However, can have more than one view.
 May have one view per character
 - Buiding a Scene Graph:
+  + Has a `root` property, a ref to the `THREE.scene` instance.
+  + Has other convenience properties that contain references to main nodes of the graph.
+For example, may have an array containing references to entities that need to be updated each clock time/frame.
   + After all the dependencies are loaded:
     * Solutions:
       - Lazily Create Shareables: